 Emergency Landing: John Loud Trades Turbulence for Closed Circuits

-John Loud, president of LOUD Security Systems in Georgia and ESA’s most recently elected vice president of the Executive Committee, did not begin his career anywhere close to the electronic security industry.
+John Loud, president of LOUD Security Systems in Georgia and most recently elected as ESA’s next Chairman on the Board of Directors, did not begin his career anywhere close to the electronic security industry.
 His journey began with a degree in political science, after which he was a flight attendant in training to be a pilot.
 Then a chance encounter led him to start a business in the electronic security industry, and he hasn’t looked back since.

 Loud’s path into the security industry began while he was completing training to be a pilot for a major airline.
 He quickly realized that he was in the wrong industry for him.

 “I was sitting in a cockpit talking to some guy programming a computer for autopilot and I realized how boring my future was going to look.
 I could probably earn well, but I didn’t know that this was the right wiring for me,” Loud says.

 As he started searching for the next career opportunity, Loud learned about recurring monthly revenue and heard about the electronic security industry from a coworker whose husband worked in the industry.
 After discovering the potential in the space, he started to research how to launch a company of his own.

 He was only a few years out of college at the time, and remembered his friends who had studied law.
 He took them out for breakfast and shared his idea of starting a business with them, then asked how to deal with the risks involved.
 The entrepreneur says the group taught him about the value of limiting liabilities and mitigating risks via contractual agreements, and that it was “one of the best food budget expenses” that he has ever had.